 The simplest use of the emulator is with a single floppy boot disk image, like the fd.img provided, which is a FreeDOS boot disk.

 Before running the emulator on a Unix-type system, stty needs to be used to put the keyboard into raw mode (and afterwards it needs to be put back to cooked).
 So, run the emulator using something like this script (provided as “runme”):

-stty cbreak raw -echo min 0 ./cable3 bios Dos6.22.img stty cooked echo
+stty cbreak raw -echo min 0 ./cable3 bios fd.img stty cooked echo